Microsoft Active Directory (AD)

 Data retrieved by Microsoft Active Directory

-The Microsoft Active Directory Adapter fetches two distinct asset classes: devices and users.
+The Microsoft Active Directory Adapter fetches thress distinct asset classes: devices, users and groups (SaaS Management required).
 Devices include fields such as the Hostname, Domain, OU, Trusts, Site, and Network information (interfaces, VLANs, IPs, MAC).
 User fields align with devices, including account, password, and logon details (all AD objects relating to the account).

 Note: